NotBrianZach/bzaBook2AQuiz/README.md

 i had previously spent quite some time trying to make multi player choose your own adventure novels a thing (TODO make it so you can talk to multiple different llms or prompts at once or share a repl session with your buddy or something TODO)

-i really thought, and think, as a massive wordcel, that computers have a vast potential to create new narrative structures
+in my opinion, computers have a vast potential to create new narrative structures

 then i saw this reddit post

 https://www.reddit.com/r/singularity/comments/11ho23y/first_post_in_reddit_mistakely_used_a_text_post/

-and a within a couple minutes, after some good ole reddit arguing, i started writing this
+and a within a couple minutes (well, techincally, i had started working a bit the day before on a book2quiz concept), after some good ole reddit arguing, i started writing this

 ## Pushdown Large Language Models